ajpenner/meta-raspberrypi/docs/extra-build-config.md

     ISOLATED_CPUS = "1-2"

-## Enable RNDIS communication
+## Enable gadget modes

 Enable the use of ethernet over USB

+    ENABLE_ETHERNET_GADGET = "1"

+Enable the use of serial over USB

+    ENABLE_SERIAL_GADGET = "1"

+Enable the use of ethernet and serial over USB

+    ENABLE_CDC_GADGET = "1"

+Enable the use of ethernet and mass storage over USB

-    ENABLE_RNDIS = "1"
+    ENABLE_MULTI_GADGET = "1"

-Set the host MAC address when using RNDIS, only used when ENABLE_RNDIS is set
+Set the host MAC address when using RNDIS, only used when a gadget mode is enabled

-    RNDIS_HOST_MAC_ADDR = "de:ad:be:ef"
+    GADGET_HOST_MAC_ADDR = "de:ad:be:ef:12"

-Set the dev MAC address when using RNDIS, only used when ENABLE_RNDIS is set
+Set the dev MAC address when using RNDIS, only used when a gadget mode is enabled

-    RNDIS_DEV_MAC_ADDR = "fe:eb:da:ed"
+    GADGET_DEV_MAC_ADDR = "fe:eb:da:ed:12"

 ## Enable Openlabs 802.15.4 radio module